 -

 Take the ferry from North Point Pier to Kowloon City Pier.
-Upon disembarking, you can walk to Kai Tak Sports Park.
+After disembarking the ferry and then walk to Kai Tak Sports Park.
 This mode of transportation not only offers convenience but also allows you to enjoy the beautiful scenery of Victoria Harbour.

 Parking Information: